Pompeo talks tough on Iran in first trip to Mideast allies - Journal du Cameroun

 Jubeir said Riyadh supports “efforts aimed at improving the nuclear deal” and called for further sanctions against Iran for its “violations of international decisions on ballistic missiles, its support for terrorism and its interference in the affairs of countries in the region.”

+Netanyahu said he would also discuss Iran with Pompeo, noting that it was “important” that Israel was one of his first stops as the new secretary of state.

+“I will discuss with him developments in the region, Iran’s growing aggression and — of course — the nuclear agreement with Iran, about which there will be a decision soon,” Netanyahu said at the start of a cabinet meeting.

-Pompeo said the nuclear deal “in its current form” does not do enough to make sure Iran never possesses atomic weapons, and again suggested Trump was ready to nix the agreement.
+Pompeo said in Riyadh that the nuclear deal “in its current form” does not do enough to make sure Iran never possesses atomic weapons, and again suggested Trump was ready to nix the agreement.

 “We will continue to work with our European allies to fix that deal, but if a deal cannot be reached, the president has said he will leave that deal,” he said.